ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 <span class="image left"><img class="p-image" alt="Jean-Jacques Courtens" src="/img/xpdays-benelux-2017/JJ-Courtens.png"></span>

-[Jean-Jacques Courtens](https://twitter.com/jjcourtens){:target="_blank"} is the Founder and a Managing Partner at Adsdaq where he introduced gamification as a means of motivating the teams to deliver working products consistently.
+[Jean-Jacques Courtens](https://twitter.com/jjcourtens){:target="_blank"} is the founder and managing partner at Adsdaq where he introduced gamification as a means of motivating the teams to deliver working products consistently.

 This was an Open Space session where Jean-Jacques discussed the way he implemented gamification in his company.
 At Adsdaq, they work with a reward system where points can be earned by completing certain tasks.
 They assign points to three sections: Timesheets, demos and sprint objectives.